Helping Our Clients Help Their Family Members

 If you are a U.S. citizen or Lawful Permanent Resident (“LPR,” someone with a green card), you may petition to sponsor certain relatives under one of the four family-based preference categories.
+We at the Yew Immigration Law Group, a P.C. bring years of experience and expertise in immigration law to the table.
+We’ve successfully handled countless family preference visa cases and guided clients every step of the way.

 Family-based preference category visas are for those who are close family relatives of the U.S. citizen or LPRs, but who do not meet the definition of an “immediate relative”, per the Immigration and Nationality Act.
 There are annual limits (“visa quotas”), and per-country limits, for these family-based preference categories visas.
 Therefore, these visas require a longer wait for their availability.
 For some countries, wait time can be upwards of 20 to 30 years.